 If you are staying at any of the hotels at Alta, most of them also have their own ski shops on site.

 In April every year, Alta does their Annual Demo Day.
 This is a super fun event where over a dozen companies bring all of their best skis for you to try out for free.

-Alta Ski Area has one of the best ski schools in the country, yet their lessons are less expensive than many of the bigger resorts like Park City and Deer Valley.
-They offer everything from group and private one-on-one lessons to advanced powder coaching.
-I took a half-day private lesson last year, and it was a great experience.
+Alta Ski Area has one of the best ski schools in the country.
+They offer everything from group and private one-on-one lessons to advanced powder coaching (check the website for 2020-2021 updates).
+My first year, I took a half-day private lesson last year, and it was a great experience.
 Not only did it introduce me to all of the different parts of the mountain that I probably wouldn’t have explored on my own, my instructor Jonathan helped me refine my form and technique and by the end of it, I successfully made it down my first black diamond run.

 Throughout the season, there are a number of multi-day ski clinics, including women’s specific ski camps.
 A few years back I did the Alta Women’s Camp offered through the Alta Lodge and wrote about it here.
 Most of these camps are designed to help intermediate to advanced skiers kick up their skills to the next level.